Murder of Tristyn Bailey

 2021 child murder in Florida, U.S.

-The murder of Tristyn Bailey took place in the early hours of May 9, 2021, on Mother's Day, in St. Johns, Florida, United States.
-Tristyn Tyne Bailey (January 18, 2008 – May 9, 2021), a 13-year-old middle schooler and cheerleader, was murdered by Aiden Sean Fucci (born November 6, 2006), a 14-year-old schoolmate.
-Bailey was reported missing by her family that morning, her body was found later that day by a resident in a wooded area near St. Johns.
+In the early morning hours of May 9, 2021, Tristyn Tyne Bailey (January 18, 2008 – May 9, 2021), a 13-year-old middle schooler and cheerleader, was murdered by Aiden Fucci (born November 6, 2006), a 14-year-old schoolmate, in St. Johns, Florida, United States.
+Bailey was reported missing by her family that morning; her body was found later that day by a resident in a wooded area near St. Johns.
 Her body had 114 stab wounds.

-A residential surveillance camera recorded Bailey walking around at 1:45 am with Fucci.
+A residential security camera recorded Bailey walking around at 1:45 am with Fucci.
 A later recording showed Fucci running alone in the opposite direction with his shoes in hand.
 On the evening of May 9, investigators searched Fucci's house, where bloody clothes were found in his room and in the bathroom sink.
 A knife with a fragment of the tip missing was found in a pond near Bailey's body and the missing knife-tip was later found during an autopsy embedded in the victim's scalp.
-Fucci was arrested initially on the charge of second-degree murder, which was changed to first-degree premeditated murder on May 27.
+Fucci was initially arraigned on the charge of second degree murder, which was changed to first degree premeditated murder on May 27.
 He maintained his innocence at the time.

-On February 6, 2023, just before jury selection was about to begin, Fucci pleaded guilty to first-degree murder.
-On March 24, Fucci, then 16, was sentenced to life in prison.
+On February 6, 2023, just before jury selection was about to begin, Fucci pled guilty to first degree murder.
+On March 24, 2023, Fucci, then 16 years old, was sentenced to life in prison.
 He is currently serving his sentence at Cross City Correctional Institution.

 Background

-Tristyn Tyne Bailey was born in Singapore on January 18, 2008, to Forrest and Stacy Bailey.
+Tristyn Tyne Bailey was born in Singapore on January 18, 2008, to American expatriate parents Forrest and Stacy Bailey.
 She was the youngest of five children.
-Tristyn spent her first four years in Singapore.
+Bailey spent her first four years in Singapore.

 Family and friends describe her as "an energetic young girl who always stood up for her friends".
-Her mother said: "She was just a powerful child that was able to give a lot to so many".
+Her mother said: "She was just a powerful child that was able to give a lot to so many."
 Tristyn grew up and lived in St. Johns County, Florida.
 She was in seventh grade at Patriot Oaks Academy, where she stood out as a popular student and cheerleader.

 Murder

 Disappearance

 At 9:00 a.m. on May 9, 2021, the Bailey family was preparing to celebrate Mother's Day.
-One of Bailey's siblings went to her room to call her downstairs, and discovered that Bailey was missing.
+Bailey's elder brother, Teegan, went to her room to call her downstairs, and discovered that Tristyn was missing.
 After a short search of the immediate surrounding area, her mother, Stacy, called 911 to report her daughter missing.

 Early that morning, according to police reports, Doffis Absher, a friend of Fucci, said that Fucci had asked him for Bailey's phone number.
 Fucci called Bailey and convinced her to leave home to go see a friend.
-At 1:45 am, a residential surveillance camera recorded two people walking east on Saddlestone Drive, confirmed to be Fucci and Bailey.
-At 1:52 am, the camera recorded a subject running towards the west, carrying a pair of white shoes.
+At 1:45 a.m., a residential surveillance camera recorded two people walking east on Saddlestone Drive, confirmed to be Fucci and Bailey.
+At 1:52 a.m., the camera recorded a subject running towards the west, carrying a pair of white shoes.